axmolengine/axmol/README.md

 👉 [Setup & Building Guide](docs/DevSetup.md)

-If you have a Cocos2d-x project, migrating to Axmol Engine is easy.
+If you have a Cocos2d-x project, migrating to Axmol is easy.
 We have prepared a [Migration Guide](https://github.com/axmolengine/axmol/wiki/Cocos2d%E2%80%90x-migration-guide).

 ## Learning and docs